ZhannaGE/rsschool-cv/cv.md

 ### Summary

 Dedicated and detail-oriented Frontend Developer with a passion for creating engaging and user-friendly web applications.
 Proficient in modern web technologies and frameworks, with a focus on delivering high-quality and visually appealing user interfaces.
-Strong problem-solving skills and a commitment to staying up-to-date with industry trends.
+Strong problem-solving skills and a commitment to staying up-to-date with industry trends

 ---